kitsonk/kview/docs/index.md

 ## Local KV

+### Auto discovered

 The application will use the same logic that the Deno CLI does to determine the default cache location for KV stores, and will enumerate them.
 The logic Deno CLI uses to cache "origin storage" is to generate a unique hash of the origin.
 This means it is not possible for `kview` to be able to determine what script the store belongs to.
 Instead `kview` allows you to name individual stores it detects, which get stored in a cookie in the browser.

+### Specified local KV

+`kview` allows you to manually add local KV stores where you specify the path to the store like you would with `Deno.openKv("/path/to/store")`.
+If `kview` is able to access the store it will add it to the local stores.
+Specified local stores will persist across runs of the server by persisting information in local storage.
+When starting up the `kview` instance or updating specified local stores, `kview` will validate that each store is actually a file and remove any that are no longer valid.

+### Naming stores

 To name or change a name of a local store, click on the store name and either press <kbd>Enter</kbd> or click elsewhere to save the value.
 Pressing